Do you have a concern about how we have performed?

 If the complaint deals with the level of our fees, we will reassess the reasonableness of the fees taken and, if appropriate, repay any amount that cannot be justified.

 When considering the level of our fees, we will not limit our review to a technical assessment of whether we are entitled to the fees asked for but will also consider whether the work we did provided value for money to creditors and clients and was necessary and in the interest of all stakeholders.
 We will consider anonymous complaints as far as the circumstances of the claim allow, but obviously will not be able to respond directly to the complainant.

 If you are still not satisfied

 If, despite our best endeavors to deal with a complaint, the complainant remains unsatisfied, we will remind them that they may raise the matter with either:

-- The Insolvency Practitioners Association of Australia (IPA), the Society of CPAs or the Institute of Chartered Accountants in Australia in relation to professional concerns;
+The Australian Restructuring Insolvency & Turnaround Association (ARITA), the Society of CPAs or the Chartered Accountants Australia & New Zealand in relation to professional concerns.